ElucidataInc/polly-docs/docs/KnowledgeGraph/About the Application.md

 ![startingimage](../img/KG/startingimage.png) <center> Screenshot showing 1.
 Node selection Panel, 2.
 Knowledge-graph Visualisation Area, and 3.
 Controls and Settings.</center>

  **Note:** The Download icon in the Node selection panel exports the node and edges information.
-The download icon in the Controls and Settings in the knowledge graph visualisation area exports the generated knowledge graph as PNG.
+The download icon in the Controls and Settings in the knowledge graph visualisation area exports the generated knowledge graph as PNG, CSV and JSON.

 ---